<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 There are three tools to set up automated savings:

-1. Automatic Withdrawals: Setting up automatic transfers each month from your checking to your saving account.
+1. Automatic Withdrawals: Setting up automatic transfers each month from your checking to your savings account.

 2. Direct Deposits to Savings Account: Setting up automatic direct deposits from your paycheck to your savings account (many HR departments will let you split your paycheck between two different accounts, using percentages that you indicate).
 Note that you can also have any tax return from the IRS directly deposited into your savings account, instead of into your checking account.